Qwellstra/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Task 5-A function that changes all letters from lowercase to uppercase Task 6-A fucntion that capitalizes all letters of a string Task 7-A function that encodes a string to 1337
+Task 8-A function that encodes a string using rot13